David Willey (physicist): Education and career

 Willey studied at Aston University and Birmingham University from 1966 to 1971.
 Then he taught at Saltley Grammar School, in Birmingham from 1971 to 1972.
 Next, Willey moved from his home country of England to the United States and enrolled at the Ohio State University.
-He was in Columbus, Ohio until he obtained his masters in physics in 1974.
+He was in Columbus, Ohio, until he obtained his master's degree in physics in 1974.
 His first teaching position was with the University of Pittsburgh at Johnstown.
-In the early 1980s, he performed his first physics show at the University's open house.
+In the early 1980s, he performed his first physics show at the university's open house.

 A few months later, Willey made a 15-minute video of physics demonstrations with a group of troubled boys from a remand home.
 This video was played on local television for the public to see.
 A local school teacher saw Willey's demonstrations and asked him to perform some of them for her class.
-Willey's physics show, "How Does A Thing Like That Work?" was born.
-His wife Raven became his assistant.
+Willey then began a physics show called "How Does A Thing Like That Work?".